- Actor, Producer

 In the year 2012, the actress delivered three hits in Bengali cinema including Muktodhara, directed by Shiboprasad Mukherjee and Nandita Roy, the psychological thriller 3 Kanya and Charuulata 2011, based on Rabindranath Tagore`s novel Nashtanir.
 In the following year, she debuted in Malayalam cinema with Kadhaveedu (2013).
 Subsequently, Rituparna teamed up with the director duo of Shiboprasad and Nandita for the Bengali psychological thriller Alik Sukh (2013), which earned her the Bengali Filmfare Award for Best Actress that year.

 In 2015, Rituparna managed to pull off a memorable performance as Begum Jaan in the drama film Rajkahini as part of an ensemble cast of 11 female characters including Saswata Chatterjee, Sudipta Chakraborty, Joya Ahsan, and Sohini Sarkar, to name a few.
 She won the Tele Cine Award for Best Actress for this movie.
 This was followed by the much-awaited comeback of the super-hit pair of Rituparna and Prosenjit, backed by the director duo of Shiboprosad Mukherjee and Nandita Roy, in the movie Prakton.
 Among the seasoned actress` most recent film credits are the Bangladeshi movie Ekti Cinemar Golpo (2018), the acclaimed drama film Drishtikone (2018), the anthology film Rong Beronger Korhi (2018) and Basu Paribar (2018), where she starred alongside Soumitra Chatterjee, Aparna Sen, Saswata Chatterjee and Jisshu Sengupta.
-Her 2019 release includes Shah Jahan Regency.
+Her other releases include Shah Jahan Regency, Biddhrohini and The Parcel.